pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 `
 ```

-Parameters:
+Parameters
-- channels (Symbol|String): channels to unsubscribe (required if channel_groups not provided).
+- channels (Symbol|String) — Channels to unsubscribe from.
+Required if channel_groups not specified.
-- channel_groups (Symbol|String): groups to unsubscribe (required if channels not provided).
+- channel_groups (Symbol|String) — Channel groups to unsubscribe from.
+Required if channels not specified.
-- http_sync (Boolean): default false.
-Async returns future; if true returns array of Envelopes.
+- http_sync (Boolean) — Default false.
+Async returns future (call value).
+If true, returns array of Envelope(s).
+Sync methods return Envelope.
-- callback (Lambda): per-envelope; for async use future.value.
+- callback (Lambda) — Called for each envelope.
+For async, call future.value to get Envelope.

 ### Sample code